 Caprese Pasta Salad with Creamy Balsamic Dressing

-- 8 oz. rotini pasta or other shape, regular or whole grain
+- 8 oz. rotini pasta or other shape

 - 2 tablespoons mayonnaise